InstituteforDiseaseModeling/idmtools/docs/sweeps-python.rst

 :py:class:`idmtools.examples.python_model.python_model_allee.py`

-In this example, we will demonstrate how to run a python experiment.
+In this example, we will demonstrate how to run a Python experiment using an :term:`asset collection` on |COMPS_s|.

-First, import some necessary system and idmtools packages.
+First, import some necessary system and |IT_s| packages:
-- ExperimentBuilder: To create sweeps
-- ExperimentManager: To manage our experiment
-- Platform: To specify the platform you want to run your experiment on
-- PythonExperiment: We want to run an experiment executing a Python script

 .. code-block:: python